prpole/dissertation/throughput/main.md

 lifeless or dying environments in order to promote the (re)generation of nonhuman life there, some positive vision of what is technically possible and ecologically desirable will be required.
-It is essential to condemn simple greenwashing of actually Promethean approaches to technology, oppose technological fixes that take unconscionable risks with human and nonhuman life, and recognize that "transformation" can just be unfettered economic growth in a flimsy disguise.
-But it is worth asking if (and when, and how) it is possible repurpose the means of destruction that have been unleashed on *this* environment to help it begin repairing itself.
-Robinson suggests that maybe there is a way to promote this type of vitality, even where doing so won't keep things as they are or return things to precisely how they were.
+It is essential to condemn simple greenwashing of actually Promethean approaches to technology, to oppose technological fixes that take unconscionable risks with human and nonhuman life, and to recognize that "transformation" can just be unfettered economic growth in a flimsy disguise---the Reds (Earthling and Martian) are right about that.
+But it is also worth asking if (and when, and how) it is possible repurpose the means of destruction that have been unleashed on *this* environment to help it begin repairing itself, even if the technologies that are appropriated were developed with solely economic growth in mind.
+Robinson seems to think it might be, even where doing so won't keep things as they are or return things to precisely how they were.
 If he's wrong, fine---he remains a utopian.
-But if he's right, he makes the space for someone who "fixes things by thinking about them" to make quite a difference indeed.
+But if he's right, he makes the space for some ecologist who "fixes things by thinking about them" to make quite a difference indeed.

 [^ln-robot-slaves]: See Gregory Jerome Hampton's take, for example, in a [recent interview by Eric